Known as meth, crystal, speed, and ice, methamphetamine is a drug that can be taken orally, injected, snorted, or smoked.

 - Schizophrenia-like psychosis

 Long-term meth abuse also leads to reduced brain and motor function.
-Long-term users often have problems with verbal learning skills and significant memory loss similar to that seen in Alzheimer’s disease.
-Motor damage may develop in the form of tremors and loss of agility that mimic symptoms of Parkinson’s disease.
+Long-term users often have problems with verbal learning skills and memory loss similar to that seen in Alzheimer disease

-In addition, long-term users suffer from irreversible cardiovascular damage from the stress of rapid, irregular heartbeats, high blood pressure, and extremes in body temperature.
+and extremes in body temperature can occur with long-term abuse.
 Respiratory disorders may also result, as well as damage to the small blood vessels in the brain.
-Finally, those who handle the corrosive chemicals used to make methamphetamines place themselves at risk for severe lung damage, organ failure, and even death.
+Finally, those who handle the caustic chemicals used to make methamphetamines place themselves at risk for severe lung damage, organ failure, and even death.

-There are many treatment programs available to help people recover from methamphetamine addiction.
-Most programs involve one-on-one therapy, group therapy, and participation in a 12-step program.
+, and a 12-step program.
 Family and close friends may also be involved.
-At the early stages of treatment, the person's physical and mental health are evaluated.
+At the early stages of treatment, the person's physical and mental health are assessed.
 In some cases, medications, like antidepressants, may be prescribed to help the person's recovery.

 National Institute on Drug Abuse